Dynamic accessible descriptions reference

 The virtual cursor and the tab key are not the only ways that screen reader users navigate, but they give a reasonable approximation of support that can be supplemented with further testing.

-Mobile testing notes #
+Mobile testing #

 Furthermore, there’s no easy way to trigger the enter key event of the input with the mobile devices’ virtual keyboards, so the change announcement column won’t have results in the text input for those screen readers.